anudit/cupoc/README.md

-# cupoc
-Home of Cupoc, Inc.
+# Home of Cupoc, Inc.